-Collective reputation and externalities in agriculture: Lessons from Fukushima nuclear accident

-Masanori Matsuura-Kannari, Taisuke Takayama, Yuzuka Kashiwagi, Tetsuji Senda, Takeshi Fujie

-Abstract

-Negative externalities undermine collective reputation.
-Despite recent empirical attention to the impact of collective reputation on economic activities, very little is known about the effects of the reputational loss on input decision-making of suppliers.
-We document the reputational loss in the context of a sensational issue that affected the Japanese agrarian sector in 2011 due to the Fukushima Nuclear Accident.
-Using farm household-level agricultural census and a difference-in-differences approach, we identify substantial reputational impacts on non-contaminated areas within Fukushima prefecture.
-Our findings suggest that the reputational loss reduces the adoption of high-value-added agricultural practices, such as eco-friendly farming, even when product safety is assured.
-Finally, the results indicate that the land rental market plays an adaptive role in response to the Fukushima nuclear accident.

-Keywords: Collective reputation, Negative externality, Natural disaster, Supply shock, Land market

 Introduction

 In commodity markets, the reputation of goods, branding in other words, works as a signal to consumers so that suppliers obtain additional rent from the reputation.
 Collective reputation — defined as the aggregation of individual reputations (Tirole, 1996) — is particularly influential in agriculture, where geographical indicators strongly affect competitive equilibrium (Curzi & Huysmans, 2022; Mao & Görg, 2024; Takayama, Norito, et al., 2021).
 The collective reputation gives incentives to farmers to improve the quality of their products to have larger reputations and greater gains from them.
 However, reputational crises caused by external shocks can disrupt value chains and influence consumer behaviors such as willingness to pay for the agricultural products.